Breaking Barriers in STEM

-Through The Looking Glass: Breaking Barriers in STEM
+EVENT: Through the Looking Glass: Breaking Barriers in STEM

-This event took place online on 28th October 2020 and was comprised of a webinar, opened by MSP Richard Lochhead, with presentations from four exceptional early career researchers in life sciences, chemistry, and engineering.
-The webinar was followed by discussion groups focusing on four main themes; Decolonising the Curriculum, The Leaky Pipeline, Expanding Our Reach, and Mental Health and Wellbeing.
+The event, organised by SULSA ECR representatives, took place online on 28th October 2020 and comprised of a webinar and breakout discussion groups.
+MSP Richard Lochhead opened the webinar followed by presentations from four exceptional early career researchers in life sciences, chemistry, and engineering.
+The webinar was followed by discussion groups focusing on four main themes: Decolonising the Curriculum, The Leaky Pipeline, Expanding Our Reach, and Mental Health and Wellbeing.

 Cross-Pool Working Groups

-This project is now running with four working groups consisting of academics from across disciplines and career stages.
-These groups cover four key areas:
+This project is now running with four working groups comprising academics from across disciplines and career stages.
+These groups cover four key themes:

 - The Leaky Pipeline